 The TrekOhio Guide is designed to help you find interesting, natural sites in Ohio.
 We wanted to create a place online where you could learn about sites that were in the same geographical region regardless of whether the park, nature preserve or trail was managed by the federal government, the state government, a county government, or a non-governmental agency.
 In addition we wanted the information to be accessible via your cellphone or other mobile device, so it would be easy to adjust your trip plans, or find additional information while away from home.
 With that in mind, we made sure that the TrekOhio Guide has an easy-to-navigate, mobile-friendly layout.
+Our list currently includes over 900 parks and preserves in the state.

 The guide can be accessed from the TrekOhio site by using the menu found near the top of the page (underneath: “TrekOhio: Exploring Ohio’s Nature Preserves & Parks”)..
 If you are using a desktop browser, hovering your cursor over the Central Ohio tab will display a list of menu items representing the Central Ohio counties.
 If you can’t hover because you’re using a cellphone, clicking on the Central Ohio tab will display the same list of counties.
 Clicking on any county’s name will display information about parks, preserves, and bike trails found in that county regardless of what agency manages these areas (so the per-county list isn’t limited to parks managed by the county government).
 Faster yet, you can just type the name of the county in lower case letters right after our URL, and go directly to information on that county.
 For example: